Cultural & Strategic Architecture for Diasporic Futures

 • Creative economy system design

-• Capital retention within diaspora ecosystems
+• Cultural strategy and heritage retention within diaspora ecosystems

 • Governance reform aligned with equity commitments